Rick's Daily Tips

 I have an external hard drive that I have had for at least 10 years and used with my PC but it seems that the MacBook cannot open it.

-After reading up on how to transfer that information, it was just too much for me, so I decided to only open that on my husband’s computer and get a separate one for the MacBook Air.
+After reading up on how to transfer that information, it was just too much for me, so I decided to only open that on my husband’s computer and get a separate external drive for the MacBook Air.
+Can you recommend one that’ll work with the Mac and has plenty of storage space?

-Thank you so much, I am a huge fan!
+Thank you so much in advance for your advice.
+I am a huge fan!

 Rick’s answer: Thanks for the very kind words, Maria.
 Much appreciated!